 Thunder edge Hornets in OT for 5th win in 6 games

-The Thunder scored six straight points to go up 91-87 in the fourth quarter.
+Oklahoma City scored six straight points to go up 91-87 in the fourth quarter.
 Bridges made a 3-pointer for Charlotte at the 37.3-second mark.
-But Paul converted again at the other end with a step-back jumper to re-establish the lead at 93-90.
-Schroder made the second free throw of a two-shot foul before Graham's tying basket with 1.9 seconds left.
+Paul converted again at the other end with a step-back jumper to increase the lead to 93-90.
+Washington scored on a layup, and Schroder made the second free throw of a two-shot foul before Graham's tying basket with 1.9 seconds left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)